cameronmccormack/DevOps-Course-Starter/README.md

 $ docker-compose -f docker-compose.development.yml up --build
 ```

-This container will use the environment variables contained within the `.env.development` file.

 Alternatively, development mode can be run within the Poetry environment outside a container by running:
 ```bash
 $ poetry run flask run